Kierra Sheard: Personal life

 Sheard is a graduate of Wayne State University (her father's alma mater) in Detroit, Michigan, where she received her bachelor's degree in English with a minor in psychology.
 Though her touring schedule has been curbed to accommodate her academic goals, Sheard did embark on a Japanese tour with her mother Karen Clark-Sheard in August 2006.
 In 2013, Sheard began preaching at her father's church and others.
 In 2017, she was officially licensed in the COGIC as an evangelist.

-In June 2015, Sheard released the Fall/Winter collection of Eleven60, which honors her inspiration, her mother, Karen Clark Sheard.
+In June 2015, Sheard released the Fall/Winter collection of Eleven60, which honors her mother, Karen Clark Sheard.
 Eleven60 is named for the month and year that Clark Sheard was born.
-Sheard has personally designed classic and refreshing looks for the professional curvy woman that is chic, sexy, bold and eclectic.
+Sheard has personally designed looks for the professional curvy woman that is chic, sexy, bold and eclectic.
 She has crisscrossed the globe and absorbed the fashion trends of New York City, London, Paris, Tokyo and Seoul.

 In 2020, after releasing three singles "Don't Judge Me (ft.
 Missy Elliot)", "It Keeps Happening", and "Something has to Break" (Ft.
 Tasha Cobbs Leonard, later her mother Karen Clark Sheard on the remix) she released her live self-titled Kierra, produced by her brother and producer J. Drew Sheard.

 On June 20, 2020, her 33rd birthday, Sheard became engaged to her fiancé Jordan Kelly.
 The two married in a private ceremony on December 12 of that same year.

 In April 2021 Sheard's first book titled Big, Bold and Beautiful: Owning the Woman God Made You to Be was released (a book for young teens and young adults).

 In May 2023, Kelly's second book titled The Vibes You Feel: What I've Learned About Life and Relationships Through The Holy Spirit was set to be released.

 Sheard and her husband announced in May 2023 that they were expecting their first child, a baby girl.